ZR6LSD/RTL-SDR/README.md

 DVB-T dongles based on the Realtek RTL2832U can be used as a cheap SDR, since the chip allows transferring the raw I/Q samples to the host, which is officially used for DAB/DAB+/FM demodulation.
 The possibility of this has been discovered by Eric Fry

-turns your Realtek RTL2832 based DVB dongle into a SDR receiver
+Turns your Realtek RTL2832 based DVB dongle into a SDR receiver
 ======================================================================

 For more information see: